Find the Diagonal of a Rectangle with l=35 and b=12

 The diagonal of a rectangle is produced by adding two opposite corners at which length and breadth meet.
-Let us, for example, find the diagonal of a rectangle whose length is 35 cm and breadth is 12 cm by drawing a figure of rectangle with a diagonal.
+Let us, for example, find the diagonal of a rectangle with l=35 and b=12 by drawing a figure of rectangle with a diagonal.

 First, draw a rectangle and one of its diagonals.
 Then, label the length and the breadth with measurement and its diagonal.